khalilou88/jnxplus/docs/nx-maven/2-generators.md

 ## @jnxplus/nx-maven:init

-Add Spring Boot and Maven support.
+Add Maven support.
 This only needs to be performed once per workspace.

 ### Usage